Call for Submissions

 Volume 1 (2006-2007)

-- Submissions should be thought-provoking with well-organized, developed ideas and include an abstract.
+- Scholarly submissions should be thought-provoking with well-organized, developed ideas, and include an abstract

-- Manuscripts must be applicable to student affairs or higher education.
+- Submissions must be applicable to student affairs or higher education

-- The Publication Manual of the American Psychological Association (Sixth Edition) should be followed in regards to citation and reference styles and general guidelines.
+- The Publication Manual of the American Psychological Association (Sixth Edition) should be followed when applicable in regards to citation, reference styles, and general guidelines

-- Submissions should be no longer than 12 double-spaced pages.
-Shorter articles are accepted and encouraged.
+- Submissions are encouraged to be no longer than 15 double-spaced pages, shorter articles are accepted and encouraged

-- Double-space all material, including references, quotations, etc. Margins should be set at one inch on all sides.
+- Double-space all material, including references and quotations; margins should be set at one inch on all sides

 - Authors are responsible for the accuracy of all references, quotations, figures, etc.